For King and Kanata

 About the Author

-Timothy C. Winegard received his doctorate in History from the University of Oxford in 2010.
-He served nine years as an officer in the Canadian Forces, including a two-year attachment to the British Army.
-He is the author of Oka: A Convergence of Cultures and the Canadian Forces (2008) and Indigenous Peoples of the British Dominions and the First World War (2011).
-Dr. Winegard recently moved to Colorado, where he is professor of history at Colorado Mesa University in Grand Junction.
-Visit Timothy’s website.
+Timothy C. Winegard served nine years as an officer in the Canadian Forces, including a two-year attachment to the British Army.
+He is the author of Oka: A Convergence of Cultures and the Canadian Forces and Indigenous Peoples of the British Dominions and the First World War.
+He teaches at Colorado Mesa University.